oztc/pinterest.github.com/_posts/2012-01-20-memcache-games.md

 ### Quick Afterward - Why not use Redis Strings instead of Memcache?

-Because Redis strings don't support an append that fails on miss.
-Also, we do tend to lean toward Memcache when we can.
+Because Redis strings don't support an append operation that fails on miss.
+Also, we tend toward Memcache when possible.
 It's much more developmentally stable and simple -- it's basically memory attached sockets.